liferay/liferay-docs/develop/tutorials/articles/01-introduction-to-liferay-development/50-finding-extension-points/00-finding-extension-points-intro.markdown

 Once you have the component that relates to the functionality you want to extend, you can use the Gogo shell's Service Component Runtime (SCR) commands to inspect it.
-You can execute these commands using [Liferay Blade CLI](/develop/tutorials/-/knowledge_base/7-0/blade-cli) or in [Gogo shell via telnet](/develop/reference/-/knowledge_base/7-0/using-the-felix-gogo-shell).
+You can execute SCR commands using [Liferay Blade CLI](/develop/tutorials/-/knowledge_base/7-0/blade-cli) or in [Gogo shell via telnet](/develop/reference/-/knowledge_base/7-0/using-the-felix-gogo-shell).
 This tutorial assumes you're using the Gogo shell via telnet.